sparkflows/sparkflows-docs/docs/azure/hdinsight.rst

 Port Configuration
 ------------------

-Fire Insights, by default, listens on ports 8080 and 8443.
+Sparkflows, by default, listens on ports 8080 and 8443.

 On HDInsight, port 8080 generally is already in use.
-So, configure Fire Insights to listen on another port, e.g., 8090.
+So, configure Sparkflows to listen on another port, e.g., 8090.

 Edit conf/application.properties::